A note on the Steinitz Lemma: Excerpts from the History of the Steinitz Lemma

 In 1936, Hadwiger \cite{hadwiger1936satz} became the first one to study the Steinitz lemma (which he attributes to Gross and Bergström) for series in general inner product spaces: he manages to bound the norm of partial sums in terms of the number of vectors $n$.
 His attention then turned to the extension of the Lévy-Steinitz theorem to abstract Hilbert spaces~\cite{hadwiger1940umordnungsproblem} and finite-dimensional vector spaces~\cite{hadwiger1942satz}.

-Returning to the Euclidean case, Damsteeg and Halperin~\cite{damsteeg1950steinitz} showed that $S(B_2^d) \geq \frac 1 2 \sqrt{d + 6}$ which implies that an $O(\sqrt{d})$ bound as conjectured by Bergström would be asymptotically optimal (this is also shown by considering the vertex set of a centered regular simplex).
-Independently of \cite{bergstrom1931Zwei}, they also determined the exact value of $S(B_2^2)$.
+Returning to the Euclidean case, Damsteeg and Halperin~\cite{damsteeg1950steinitz} provided a construction of Euclidean unit vectors establishing $\frac 1 2 \sqrt{d + 3} \leq S_0(B_2^d) \leq S(B_2^d)$, which implies that the $O(\sqrt{d})$ bound conjectured by Bergström would be optimal by the order of magnitude (this is also shown by considering the vertex set of a centered regular simplex).

 In 1954, Behrend entered the scene \cite{behrend1954steinitz} and by a refinement of Steinitz's original method strengthened the estimate to $S(B_2^d) < d$ for every $d \geq 3$.
 He also showed that $S(B_2^3) \leq \sqrt{5 + 2 \sqrt{3}}$.